apache/apisix-website/website/blog/2022/02/21/nacos.md

 ### Step 2:Added Nacos Route

-Create a new route using the Admin API provided by Apache APISIX.
-APISIX selects the service discovery type to use through the upstream.discovery_type field. upstream.service_name  needs to be associated with the corresponding service name of the registry.
-Therefore, when creating a route, specify the service discovery type as Nacos.
+Create a new [route](https://apisix.apache.org/docs/apisix/admin-api/#route) using the Admin API provided by Apache APISIX.
+APISIX selects the service discovery type to use through the `upstream.discovery_type` field. `upstream.service_name` needs to be associated with the corresponding service name of the registry.
+Therefore, when creating a route, specify the service discovery type as `nacos`.

 ```Shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -i -d '